Water Debt Assistance Program - Multi Family Homeowners

 - The owner must acknowledge the existing water and sewer debt as valid, and all future bills must be paid in full or the property will be included in a subsequent lien sale

-- The owner must enter a binding agreement that the water and sewer debt will be paid in full on or before the property is sold, transferred, refinanced, or if they file for bankruptcy
+- The owner must enter a binding agreement that the water and sewer debt will be paid in full on or before the property is sold, transferred, or refinanced

 - The owner must be deemed as qualified through a means-test, which will evaluate the owner’s full financial picture to determine their ability to pay the debt